We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - severe pain that lasts longer than 48 hours

-Also, see a doctor if sunburned skin seems infected or does not respond to home care.
+Individuals should also contact a doctor if sunburned skin seems infected or does not respond to home care.

 A person can usually treat mild sunburn at home.
 Lotions that contain aloe vera, soy, or 1% hydrocortisone may help relieve the symptoms until the sunburn heals.